TejasKalluraya/To-Do-App/README.md

 # To-Do-App
-Building a task management application using Django and Postgresql
+Task management application built using Django and Postgresql